-- MVC model
+- MVC (model, view, controller)

 - Responsive design

-- Microservice architecture
+- Microservices architecture

-5. Name a website or app that annoys you.
+4. Name a website or app that annoys you.
 What’s wrong with it?

-This is a challenging question, but it’s a good way of gauging the candidate’s attitude toward teamwork.
+This is a challenging question, but it’s a good way of assessing the candidate’s attitude toward teamwork.
 If an interviewee is quick to throw colleagues under the bus, that’s a red flag.
-You want to hire a diplomatic web developer who doesn’t get frustrated quickly and who will work toward a solution.
+You want to hire a diplomatic web developer who doesn’t get frustrated quickly and will work toward a solution.

-9. What are the biggest challenges of working on the front end of an application?
+8. What are the biggest challenges of working on the front end of an application?

 Technology moves fast.
 When hiring a web developer, you’re looking for someone who invests some of their own time in growing their skills and staying on top of emerging trends.
 Candidates should be able to discuss some personal projects, either past or present, and possibly even show you their work.

-11. What APIs have you worked with?
+10. What APIs have you worked with?

-15. What’s the biggest difference between developing for mobile and desktop?
+14. What’s the biggest difference between developing for mobile and desktop?

-16. Can you find the error in this code?
+15. Can you find the error in this code?